 1600: Discover the Country Music Hall of Fame

 After visiting Ryman Auditorium, stroll over to the Country Music Hall of Fame.
 It’s the largest museum of country music anywhere in the world and well worth a little gander.
-If you’re into country music and you know many of the stars, you’ll honestly find this place hard to leave.

 Make sure you also buy your ticket to include the tour to Studio B (this is where some of the biggest hits by people like Dolly Parton recorded).